Nanchang Hangkong University

-Nanchang Hangkong University (南昌航空大学 (南昌航空大學, Nánchāng Hángkōng Dàxué)), also Nanchang Aviation University, is located in Nanchang City, Jiangxi, People's Republic of China.
-It is an engineering-based multidisciplinary university.
-It was Nanchang Institute of Aeronautical Technology and it was renamed in Feb.
-2007.
-It is a higher education institute with a distinctive feature of aeronautics and national defense under the joint supervision of Jiangxi Provincial Government and Ministry of Industry and Information Technology of the People's Republic of China.
+Nanchang Hangkong University (南昌航空大学 (南昌航空大學, Nánchāng Hángkōng Dàxué)), also known as Nanchang Aeronautics University, is located in Nanchang, the historic birthplace of the first aircraft manufactured in the People's Republic of China.
+This engineering-focused institution has evolved into a comprehensive multidisciplinary university.
+Distinguished by its specialization in aeronautics and national defense, the university operates under the joint supervision of the Jiangxi Provincial Government and the Ministry of Industry and Information Technology.

 NCHU has over 1,200 professional teachers.
 The total number of registered students is currently 21,000, of which 19,000 are undergraduates, 1,095 are postgraduates, and over 1,200 are vocational students.
 NCHU gives priority to the all-around development of students as well as the quality of education and directs its efforts to teaching innovations.
 As a result, it has made great achievements in the cultivation of talents and its employment rate of graduate ranks first in Jiangxi Province.